Nereuxofficial/nereuxofficial.github.io/content/posts/bitboard-rust/index.md

 ## Conclusion

-This is nice, but only having BitBoard to represent a position is not very useful, so in the next blog post we will explore how to implement States(Like En Passant, Side to Move, Move number etc.).
+This is nice, but only having BitBoard to represent a position is not very useful, so in [the next blog post]({{<ref "/posts/bitboard-rust-2">}}) we will explore how to implement the State(Like En Passant, Side to Move, Half Moves etc.).

-If you read this far, thank you for your patience and the next post will follow soon.
+If you have read this far, thank you for your patience.

 And of course you can check out the entire [source code](https://github.com/Nereuxofficial/BitBoard).